UI5/linter/README.md

   - Usages of the deprecated `synchronizationMode` property on `sap/ui/model/odata/v4/ODataModel` are removed (in JS files)
   - Usages of the deprecated `minWidth` property on `sap/ui/layout/form/SimpleForm` are removed (in JS and XML files)

 After applying fixes, the linter runs another pass to detect any remaining issues.
 Not all findings may be fixable, so those issues may need to be addressed manually.
+See [Scope of Autofix](./docs/Scope-of-Autofix.md) for examples of APIs that cannot be migrated automatically.
+Note that this list is not exhaustive; there are more APIs that are currently not supported by the Autofix.

 ##### Dry Run Mode
 To preview the results without modifying any files, set the UI5LINT_FIX_DRY_RUN environment variable: